Expert dental care in Thailand, coordinated for you

 Everything you need to know before your treatment

-7–10 days for the first visit to place implants.
-A second visit of 3–5 days is needed after 3–4 months to fit the permanent attachments.
-Some patients complete both stages in one extended stay.
+Plan for 7–10 days on your first visit for consultation, CT scan, implant placement, and a follow-up before you fly home.
+A second visit of 3–5 days is needed after 3–4 months to fit the permanent attachments once the implants have fused with the bone.
+If you can stay three to four months, both stages can be done in one extended trip.

 Nick Peplow